Piling the entire family into the car for a summer road trip is as American as...well, baseball and the Fourth of July.

 The time for summer auto maintenance is before you hit the road.
 Spend some time with your car's manual and make sure you really are "good to go."
 Here's a quick pre-trip to-do list:

-- Air Conditioning: When was the last time you had the refrigerant checked?
+Air Conditioning: when's the last time you had the refrigerant checked?

-- Oil: What is that sticker in the upper left of your windshield saying?
-If it has been more than 3,000 miles since your last oil change, you're probably due.
+Oil: what's that sticker in the upper left of your windshield saying?
+If it's been more than 3,000 miles since your last oil change, you're probably due.

-- Tires: Double-check the air pressure in all of your tires, including the spare.
+Tires: double-check the air pressure in all your tires, including the spare.
 Long hours of pounding the pavement are hard on tires, so check each tire's tread for wear.

 Keep in mind that this checklist is just the beginningbe sure to consult your owner's manual and mechanic for more information.